 We have adopted an attitude that chemical damp proofing is not usually required as there is a physical damp proof course present within most properties post 1875.
 In most cases, the properties we survey do not even suffer from rising damp and are purely suffering from the damp proof course being bridged or affected by another source of moisture.

-By choosing a Property Care Association damp and timber specialist member you are in safe hands as this means you are using a fully qualified company which are vetted to high industry standards annually and reviewed meticulously by the PCA to ensure high standards across the board.
+By choosing a Property Care Association damp and timber specialist member you are in safe hands as this means you are using a fully qualified company which is vetted to high industry standards annually and reviewed meticulously by the PCA to ensure high standards across the board.

 The Simple Guide Through The Damp and Timber Survey Report Process…